 Grab the goggles

-Its design is a sci-fi take on steampunk goggles.
-Though much smaller than an Oculus Rift or even the Microsoft HoloLens, the Magic Leap One is much larger than a pair of sunglasses, and multiple sensors are visible on the exterior.
-These appear to be the cameras and light sensors that image the world in front of you so AR experiences can be layered over it.
+The overall design seems like a sci-fi take on steampunk goggles.
+Though much smaller than an Oculus Rift or even the Microsoft HoloLens, the Magic Leap One is much larger than a pair of sunglasses.
+Multiple lenses mounted on the exterior include the cameras and light sensors that image the world in front of you, so AR experiences can be layered over it.

-The Magic Leap latches on your head with just a single loop.
-There’s no straps or Velcro involved.
-It looks nice, and we presume it’ll work like the Acer Mixed Reality headset and the Microsoft HoloLens, both of which use a rotating tensor to tighten until they’re secure.
+The Magic Leap One latches on your head with just a single loop.
+There are no straps or Velcro involved.
+It looks nice, and we presume it works like the Acer Mixed Reality headset and the Microsoft HoloLens, both of which use a rotating tensor to tighten until they’re secure.
 It’s a comfortable and lightweight approach, but we imagine it’ll work better for some people than others, and it likely won’t feel as secure as an Oculus Rift or HTC Vive.

-While the goggles themselves are round, the render appears to show rectangular hardware behind them.
+While the goggles themselves are round, photos appear to show rectangular hardware behind them.
 That suggests the rounded design is exactly that, and the internal hardware might look like the HoloLens.
-We also know from the Rolling Stone report that Magic Leap One has the same field-of-view issues found on HoloLens, which makes us wonder how Magic Leap’s approach differs from Microsoft.
+The field-of-view has a 4:3 aspect ratio measuring 40 degrees across, 30 degrees vertical and 50 degrees diagonal.
+This makes us wonder how Magic Leap’s approach differs from Microsoft.

 Lightpack and controller

 While the headset is the start of Magic Leap One, the Lightpack used to power it is also interesting.
 Unlike most VR and AR headsets, Magic Leap doesn’t look to a smartphone or PC do the heavy lifting.
-The processing is handled by the company’s tiny Lightpack.
-Though it is wired to the headset, the pack is small enough to wear.
-Renderings show it clipped to a pocket, and it looks just barely too large to fit in the palm of your hand.
+The processing is handled by the company’s tiny hockey puck-shaped Lightpack miniature PC.
+You can’t stuff it into your pocket due to cooling issues and its overall size, but you can clip it to your pocket or use the company’s optional fabric strap.

-We also don’t know much about the controller.
-Magic Leap hasn’t said much of it, and renders show nothing but a single, wand-like device with a touchpad and a single button.
 It’s disappointing, really.
-We’ve see controllers like this before, and we already know they don’t work well.
-Perhaps Magic Leap will be used primarily without a controller – but if not, the controller could become a serious issue.
+We’ve seen controllers like this before, and we already know they don’t work well.
+Perhaps Magic Leap will be used primarily without a controller — but if not, the controller could become a serious issue.